Disclaimer

 Pomeranian Shedding Guide: How to Deal with Pomeranian Shedding

 Pomeranian is a toy breed that stands out for its adorable looks and fluffy coat.
-They have a bold, curious and alert nature.
-Being an interesting toy breed, Pomeranians have gained huge popularity around the world.
+They have a bold, curious, and alert nature.
+Being an interesting toy breed, Pomeranians have gained huge popularity worldwide.

 If you’re going to share your house with a Pomeranian, you’ll need to deal with a little dog hair in your house.
-You might be wondering how much they shed?
+You might be wondering how much Pomeranian’s shed.

-Pomeranians have a double coat, which consists of a shorter undercoat and a longer topcoat.
-They are moderate shedders and they don’t shed as much as other breeds.
+Pomeranians have a double coat consisting of a shorter undercoat and a longer topcoat.
+They are moderate shedders and don’t shed as much as other breeds.
 However, their shedding is still significant.

 All Pomeranian puppies enter a phase of relatively fast transition where the puppy coat sheds off and is replaced by the elegant adult coat.
 Young Pom puppies have a single coat that is very soft and short.

-A Pomeranian sheds the puppy coat at the age of 4-6 months.
-At this age, Poms will get rid of the old puppy coat to develop the adult double-layered coat.
+Pomeranian puppy shedding usually commences at 4-6 months.
+A Pomeranian puppy will get rid of the old puppy fur to develop the adult double-layered coat at this age.

 So for a short period, fur may look very light and uneven.
-The adult Pom has a very dense undercoat and an outer coat of longer guard hairs.
-Generally, by the 12 to 15-month mark, the adult coat in Pomeranians should be fully grown in.
+The adult Pom has a dense undercoat and an outer coat of longer guard hairs.
+Generally, by the 12 to 15-month mark, the adult coat in Pomeranians should be fully grown.

 Do Pomeranians <a href=